CrypTools/BitShiftCipher/README.md

 ## Pros & Cons

 ### Pros
-* Reversing the key makes cryptanalysis hard.
+* Reversing the key makes frequency analysis hard.
 * Key can be as long as you want, and include special characters, making brute force harder.

 ### Cons